Double-Opportunity Estimation via Altruism: The Gaussian Case

-To proceed with the minimization of $\JZ$ we need to calculate $\norm{\Delta\hat{\bm{\theta}}}$.
-To do that we need to first solve the hierarchical altruism equation (\ref{eq:Hier:altruism equation}).
-It turns out that this equation has no analytical solution even in the Gaussian case.
-An approximate numerical solution (see Appendix \ref{sec:altruistic_eq} for proof of its uniqueness) is
+To proceed with the minimization of $\JZ$, we need to calculate $\norm{\Delta\hat{\bm{\theta}}}$.
+To do that, we need to first solve the hierarchical altruism equation (\ref{eq:Hier:altruism equation}).
+It turns out that this equation has no analytical solution, even in the Gaussian case.
+Using $\wHier$, which was defined implicitly in the Theorem, yields its unique solution (see Appendix~\ref{sec:altruistic_eq}) as

-To calculate $\norm{\Delta\hat\theta}$ we use the rotation transformation \transf:
+To calculate $\norm{\Delta\bm{\hat\theta}}$ we use the rotation transformation \transf:

-In the transformed parameter space, both transformed estimators reside along the solution axis $e_{u_1}$, such that $\hat{u}^m$ is the midpoint between them along that axis.
+In the transformed parameter space, both transformed {estimates} reside along the solution axis $\bm{e_{u_1}}$, such that $\hat{u}^m$ is the midpoint between them along that axis.
 Hence

-where $\Delta\hat u_1$ is the component of $\Delta \hat u$ along $e_{u_1}$.
+where $\Delta\hat u_1$ is the component of $\Delta \bm{\hat u}$ along $\bm{e_{u_1}}$.
 Using \eqref{eq:Hier: um result} then yields